 Six years later the Gloucester and White Stone stores were separated, Jewel and Ginny Edwards acquiring the business in White Stone, and Milton and Aggie Hogge retaining the originial business in Gloucester.
 Within eight years, Jewel Edwards had retired, but in those years the company expanded their lines of building materials and products and added a fleet of radio-dispatched delivery trucks.

 Ten more years had passed and Lamberth introduced new and improved lines of building materials, increased number of delivery trucks, added a sophisticated computer system for the time, upgraded their communication system, purchased the building from Al Pollard, added a storage building in the rear, acquired adjoining property for future expansion, elected a new President and added a Vice President.
 Bruce Edwards, President of the company since 1988, noted, "We can stand firmly behind our products, we are especially proud of our service, but what gives us the most pride is our staff."
 Since joining Lamberth's, the Sales Force has had training at Andersen Windows and Marvin Windows, Morgan Millwork Co. and Benjamin Moore Paint.
 They have received training in vinyl siding, skylites, roofing, power tools, and every area of building supplies.

-As we embark upon our 100th year of service, we would like to thank every single one of our customers, contractor, and homeowner alike because without you Lamberth and our dedicated team of employees would not have had the pleasure of continuely serving the Tidewater Region of Virginia.
+As we embark upon our 106th year of service, and our fourth generation with Hunter Edwards, we would like to thank every single one of our customers, contractor, and homeowner alike because without you Lamberth and our dedicated team of employees would not have had the pleasure of continually serving the Tidewater Region of Virginia.

 Building Materials of White Stone